 See also Development of the Willys Jeep Surrey on CJ3B.info.

 Louis Yocich told CJ3B.info the idea for the surrey fringe on the top was initially his.
 He still has many stories from the Kaiser-Willys era, although unfortunately most of the documentation he saved from his days with Willys Export was lost in a fire.
 Henry Kaiser and his wife apparently also had some input into the design and marketing of the new model.
 Willys or its advertising agency finally decided to use the "Surrey" name to advertise the model domestically.

-This Surrey (left) belonging to Jim and Peg Marski's Historic Civilian Jeeps Collection in Colorado, was on display at Chrysler's touring Camp Jeep in 2000 (photo by Mike Albright.)
+This Surrey (left) belonging to Jim Marski's Historic Civilian Jeeps Collection in Colorado, was on display at Chrysler's touring Camp Jeep in 2000 (photo by Mike Albright.)